j2labs/quickness/README.md

 | `quick_install`  | Installs a formula, which is to say it runs a script which installs 1 or more packages.               |
 | `quick_formulas` | Lists all the concepts that have been captured as formulas.                                           |

+These commands can be any kind of script, they just have to be in `quickness/bin`.

 ## Environment Configs

-The `/etc` directory is basically the basis for system configs.
+The `quickness/etc` directory is basically the basis for system configs.

 For now these files still need editing in a deploy.
 They come with basic configs for typical use cases but the network addresses still need to be filled in.

 ## Formulas

-The `/formulas` directory is where the logic for deploying Brubeck, Node.js, etc is.
+The `quickness/formulas` directory is where the logic for deploying Brubeck, Node.js, etc is.

 The idea here is to think in terms of servers and say, "I need a Brubeck server" or "I need my usual Node deployment."